 Before we move on, lets talk about the current market.
 In 2019, the international trade wars limited their markets abroad, it seems that is reaching into the 2020 season as well.
 Consider helping your bog farmers by picking up a couple extra bags to pop in your freezer for use all year long.
 Really, they have an incredible freezer life.

 Cranberries are a member of the Ericaceae family, along with blueberries and rhododendrons.
 They grow wild in the northern regions of Asia, Europe and America with their peak season being October through January.
 Wild cranberries, a staple in many Indigenous diets are much smaller than the ones that are commercially produced.
 Each year America produces over 150 tons of cranberries for commercial use most of which is grown in the Cape Cod region.
 Some will be used fresh and whole, others will be dried, but a lot of mass produced cranberries end up in overly sugary cranberry juice drinks.

 Essential to North American Indigenous life, cranberries were used in everyday cooking, spiritual ceremonies, to dye cloth, and to make pemmican – a mash up of dried meat, fruit and grains – think of it as an earlier, much easier to digest “powerbar.”
-Medicinally, the berries were used to stop and regulate bleeding and to treat urinary tract disorders.
+Medicinally, the berries are used to stop and regulate bleeding and to treat urinary tract disorders.
 For you Chinese medicine practitioners and students – they strongly astringe the Lower Burner – more on that soon.

 Western nutritional highlights

 Cranberries are a fabulous low calorie food, offering a meager 46 calories per cup.
 They are packed with vitamin C, manganese and copper.
 Cranberries have both soluble and insoluble fiber making them an important food for bowel health.
 Vivid red and purple color means they are bursting with antioxidants to battle off cancer and free-radicals.